Expert Workplace Investigators

 How an independent workplace investigation can help

-Many such problems should and can be resolved informally by early intervention and good management.
+Many employment-related problems should and can be resolved informally by early intervention and good management.
 However, in complex situations or where informal steps don’t work, sooner or later any significant problem at work will need to be investigated.

 And that’s where employers can run into difficulties.
 These can be caused by a lack of investigation capacity, poorly trained investigators, inadequate or cumbersome processes and lack of clarity about what an investigation is meant achieve.